Undergraduate Transfer Credit

 Once a student has been admitted to Regent University, the Registrar's Office will evaluate official college transcripts for possible transfer credit.
 For course credit from another college/university to be accepted, the final grade for the course should be no less than a "C" (2.0 on a 4-point scale).
 To ensure that Regent University reviews your college transcript, make sure you have all official college transcripts sent to the following address:

 Registrar's Office, SC 218

 Transfer credit will be based on individual evaluation of the coursework to determine whether the course is equivalent to a Regent course.
 Students can transfer a maximum of 90 credits toward their bachelor's degree, requiring the student to complete at least 30 credits at Regent.
 For students wishing to complete the associate's degree, the total transfer credits may not exceed 48 credits.

 When transferring credits, it is important to note that only the credit for the accepted course transfers; grades do not.
 You will be notified by the Registrar's Office once this process has been completed.

 International Transfer Credit Evaluations

 All transcripts that are not from an American institution must be evaluated.
-A course-by-course evaluation is required, and the transcript must be converted to the American Grade Point Average system.
+A course-by-course or detailed evaluation is required, and the transcript must be converted to the American Grade Point Average system.
 Transcripts in a language other than English must also include an official English translation.
 For a list of recommended transcript evaluation agencies, please visit: http://www.regent.edu/admissions/international/requirements.cfm#transcripts.

 For information on AP, CLEP, IB and Dantes credit, please visit http://www.regent.edu/admin/registrar/additionaltransfer.cfm.